techqueria/website/content/support-us/donate-space.md

 ---
 title: "Donate space"
-description: "Our events are a great opportunity to support our members' growth and advancement while giving them a glimpse of the environment at your company."
+description: "Donating space for Techqueria events provides a great opportunity for our members to get a peek of your company environment while also supporting the growth and advancement of our members."
 image: "/assets/img/banners/donate-space.jpg"
 url: /donate-space/
 aliases: